Sokoto Nigeria Travel Guide

 Modest dress and respectful behavior are paramount at religious sites.

-An overview of important aspects of the culture in Sokoto.
+An overview of important cultural aspects in Sokoto.

 Deeply rooted in Islamic and Hausa-Fulani customs.